DataHenHQ/documentations/source/fetch_doc.rst

 .. code-block:: bash

-   $ answersengine scraper log walmart-movies
+   $ datahen scraper log walmart-movies

 You can view the log of what happens.